kontent-ai-bot/kontent-delivery-sdk-swift/README.md

 ### Using strongly typed models

-In order to receive strongly typed items you need to implement your item model.
+To receive strongly typed items, you need to implement your item model.
 It's necessary to conform to `Mappable` protocol and implement mapping functionality.
 You can use your own mapping or our strongly typed element types.

 - Element types mapping:
 ```swift